mcdemarco/the-new-kitchen-cookbook/quick-bread/cornbread.md

 ## Variants

 The original recipe called for margarine.
-I have never owned a stick of margarine, so I'm guessing I substituted oil for the margarine, but Crisco or coconut oil might also work and I may have tried Crisco at some point.
+I have never owned a stick of margarine, so I'm guessing I substituted oil for the margarine, but Crisco or coconut oil might also work.
+I may have tried Crisco at some point.

 For a dairy cornbread or corn muffins, I use the white flour, the lower sugar value, the higher salt value, and lactose-free milk.